-The Lord Jesus says, "the Son of man came to seek and to save the lost."
+Jesus says, "the Son of man came to seek and to save the lost."
 Saint Gregory of Nyssa says, "He Who came that He might seek and save that which was lost . . . desires to make the man of God complete, united to the Deity in body and in soul.
 He Who was in all points tempted like we are, yet without sin, left no part of our nature which He did not take on Himself."

 Adam and Eve were expelled from paradise because of their disobedience by a tree.
 Zacchaeus discovered paradise by climbing a tree and was given the opportunity to see Christ and sit and eat with Him.
 Through his example, we too seek to climb the trees that lead us to things above.
-This story is celebrated as an example of the Lord Jesus' mission to seek out and save people who were considered outcasts or lost, and also of the power of repentance and forgiveness.
+This story is celebrated as an example of Christ's mission to seek out and save people who were considered outcasts or lost, and also of the power of repentance and forgiveness.

 Jesus came to Zacchaeus, and he responded in faith.
 He climbed the tree of the Cross and longed for Jesus.
 The Son of God called him by name, as He calls us by name.
 Zacchaeus truly opened his heart to the Lord, proving his repentance and faith through his works.
+The Lord, in return, entered the house of his heart and made His home there.

-The Lord loves each one of us even when we fail, even when we love things of this world more than God and neighbor.
+God loves each one of us even when we fail, even when we love things of this world more than God and neighbor.
 He still comes to us and calls us to be with Him.
 He does not want us to remain in a life separated from Him.
 If we respond to His call and repent - if we turn from that which separates us from Him and make the appropriate restitution - He comes to dwell with us and in us.
 He came to seek that which was lost.
 That is, He came to save us.
 When we respond, we become His home, and the Light enters our hearts.
 We become spiritually tall and begin climbing up the ladder that leads to heaven.